 Here there is no denial of the crimes in the name of religions.
 Adding to this statement;

-[a] from the early roman catholic church that burned people at stakes, fought and promoted wars
+[a] from the early roman catholic church that burned people at stakes, fought and promoted holy wars

 [d] the recent religion based mass murders in our own India from godhra to Orissa

-[e] now in Syria people kill each other crying out that god is great while slitting throats and bombing civilian
+[e] now in Syria people kill each other crying out that god is great while slitting throats and bombing civilians

 DOES RELIGION PROMOTES VIOLENCE?